deepjavalibrary/djl-serving/serving/docker/README.md

 ## Run docker image

+You can find DJL latest release docker image on [dockerhub](https://hub.docker.com/r/deepjavalibrary/djl-serving/tags?page=1&name=0.26.0).
-DJLServing is doing nightly publish to the [dockerhub](https://hub.docker.com/r/deepjavalibrary/djl-serving/tags).
+DJLServing also publishes nightly publish to the [dockerhub nightly](https://hub.docker.com/r/deepjavalibrary/djl-serving/tags?page=1&name=nightly).
 You can just pull the image you need from there.

 **djl-serving** will load all models stored in `/opt/ml/model` folder.
 You only need to